Jeff Robinson (basketball)

-Jeff Robinson (born July 8, 1988) is an American professional basketball player.
+Jeff Robinson (born July 8, 1988) is an American former professional basketball player.
 Robinson is 6 ft 6 in tall and usually plays the power forward or small forward position.

 Career

 After recording 12.1 points and 6.4 rebounds per game in his senior year with the Seton Hall Pirates, Robinson started his professional career with Fürstenfeld in Austria.
 Robinson averaged 15.5 points and 6.9 rebounds in the Österreichische Basketball Bundesliga.

 In the 2012–13 season, Robinson played in Poland for AZS Koszalin.
 In the summer of 2013, Robinson played in the Dominican Republic for Huracanes del Atlantico.
 In October 2013, Robinson signed a three month-contract with the GasTerra Flames in the Netherlands.
 Despite Robinson saying he wanted to stay and the club's intentions to keep him, both couldn't reach an agreement.

-At January 30, 2014 it was announced that Robinson returned to his old Polish club AZS Koszalin.
+On January 30, 2014, it was announced that Robinson returned to his old Polish club AZS Koszalin.